SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 >13.1.3 Proportion of local governments that adopt and implement local disaster risk reduction strategies in line with national disaster risk reduction strategies

 This target is interpreted to cover research about how strengthen resilience, national strategies to deal and how to minimize impact of climate-related hazards and natural disasters;
-For climate-related hazards and natural disasters both generel terms are mentioned.
+For climate-related hazards and natural disasters both generel terms and specific hazards/desasters are mentioned.
 This query consists of 2 phrases.

 ``` Ceylon =